European Gas Trading

 This chapter outlines the legislative and regulatory framework within which European gas trading occurs.
 It reviews the EU regulations that created the competitive market for gas and established detailed rules for market operation.
 It also covers European regulation of energy trading activity and the financial trading regulations that impact energy trading.

 Chapter 3 – Trading Activity

-This chapter reviews the development of trading volumes, including exchange and OTC activity, at Europe’s gas trading hubs.
-It presents the overall performance of European gas trading during 2018 and the individual performance of each of the main trading markets.
-It provides analysis of trading volumes in comparison to physical gas consumption and of the distribution of trading activity and growth or contraction in the exchange and OTC trading sectors.
+This chapter reviews the development of trading volumes, including both exchange and OTC activity, at Europe’s gas trading hubs.
+It presents the overall performance of European gas trading in 2020 and the individual performance of each of the main trading markets.
+It provides analysis of trading volumes in comparison to physical gas consumption, and of the distribution of trading activity and growth or contraction between exchange and OTC trading sectors.